Intimidated by the complexity of “gamification”?

 Through importing mechanics regularly seen in games into common business practices, like community engagement programmes and marketing endeavours, we can inject a sense of participation into the audience.
 This participation often translates to satisfaction and delight due to game mechanics naturally allowing the user to be immersed in the experience.

-Companies can blend their own agendas with game elements to create an effective method of disseminating information to the public.
+Companies can blend their own agendas with interactive marketing campaigns to create an effective method of disseminating information to the public.
 If a brand wishes to advertise their new line of clothing, they could employ gamification principles by creating a social media campaign to allow followers to guess the colours of the clothes to be unveiled, for example.

 Gamification has the potential to change a person’s actions, habits and behaviour.
 It can lead consumers to buy products from a certain brand or incentivise them to sign up for a membership programme.
 It possesses the ability to sway the consumer towards a company’s objective.